DanWahlin/AzureContainerApps/Labs/Lab 5/Lab 5.md

     az deployment group show -n reddog -g $RG -o json --query properties.outputs.urls.value
     ```

-    > These steps can be found at https://github.com/Azure/reddog-containerapps#deployment
+    > Note: These steps can be found at https://github.com/Azure/reddog-containerapps#deployment

-    > Note: This deployment can take awhile to finish so please be patient and leave your console running until it completes.
+    This deployment can take awhile to finish so please be patient and leave your console running until it completes.

 ### Exercise 1: Exploring and Reddog Microservices